 I highly encourage you to use organic all purpose flour since it doesn’t contain harsh bleaches or pesticides which might not play nicely with your sourdough starter.

 Place all of the dough ingredients into the bowl of a stand mixer.

-Knead on medium low (a 3 out of 10 on my mixer) for 10 minutes.
+Knead on medium low speed (a 3 out of 10 on my mixer) using the dough hook attachment for 10 minutes.

-Place the kneaded dough into a greased bowl.
+Remove the kneaded dough from your stand mixer and place into a greased large bowl.
 Cover with a lid and allow to ferment for 8-12 hours, or until it doubles.